sebastinez/radicle-upstream/CONTRIBUTE.md

 ## Learn more about Upstream

-Looking to get familiar with the Upstream app and the radicle ecosystem:
+Looking to get familiar with the Upstream app and the Radicle ecosystem:

 * [DEVELOPMENT.md][dmd]
 * [Discord][dc]